kohlschutter/junixsocket/src/site/markdown/customarch.md

 Simply set the system property `org.newsclub.net.unix.library.override` to the location of the native library.
 For example:

-    java -Dorg.newsclub.net.unix.library.override=/opt/lib/ibjunixsocket-native-2.1.0.so (...)
+    java -Dorg.newsclub.net.unix.library.override=junixsocket-native-2.1.0 (...)

-**Important:** Make sure you use a compatible version of the native library.
+**Important:** Make sure you put a compatible version of the native library in the Java library path.

 junixsocket 2.1.x is compatible with all 2.1.x native library binaries, but not with 2.0.x native libraries.